 Eccentric exercises are also great because they strengthen your upper legs and help them handle strain and pressure that you normally put on your knees and tendons.
 When someone’s leg muscles are weak, they often experience pain in their knees.
 So, if you are investing time in strengthening both your upper and lower legs, it will take any undue pressure off of your knees.

-If you are experiencing any patellar pain and are considering working with a Paramus physical therapist, reach out to Apex today and schedule your free evaluation.
+If you are experiencing any patellar pain and are considering working with a Wyckoff physical therapist, reach out to Apex today and schedule your free evaluation.
 We have many years of experience developing effective rehabilitation programs that focus on building knee strength and bring about quick healing.